-Set forth below are profiles for each of the ten candidates nominated by the Nominating and Corporate Governance Committee of the Board of Directors for election by shareholders at this year's Annual Meeting each with one-year terms expiring at the 2025 annual meeting.
+Set forth below are profiles for each of the ten candidates nominated by the Nominating and Corporate Governance Committee of the Board of Directors, for election by shareholders, at this year's Annual Meeting for a one-year term expiring at the 2026 annual meeting.
 Directors are elected by a majority of votes cast at the meeting.
+This year, after 38 years of dedicated service, W. Blair Waltrip has decided not to stand for reelection as a member of the Board and we are presenting a new Director nominee, Thad Hill.